 Although I work independently, at times I have a network of other consultants that allows me to offer an extended variety of marketing services on an as needed basis.
 Because of my virtual structure and low overhead, I am able to focus on specific projects and work very closely with my clients.

-CONFERENCES + TRADE SHOWS + BUSINESS MEETINGS
+TO BOOK DANIEL AS A SPEAKER FOR CONFERENCES + TRADE SHOWS + BUSINESS MEETINGS: